Waterlike density anomaly in fermions: Conclusions

 \section{Conclusions}

 In this paper we studied the 1D extended Hubbard model in a pairwise approximation, which allows for an analytic solution of this complicated model considering a wide range of parameters.
 Through an analysis of its ground state and thermodynamic properties, we established a connection between phase transitions at zero temperature, residual entropies and the appearance of density anomalies.
 Depending on the on-site and first-neighbor interactions, we observed 0, 1 or even 3 regions of density anomaly on the phase diagram.
-This density anomaly is explained as a liquid-liquid critical point originated in an eigenvalue degeneracy at $T = 0$, leading to multiple liquid phases at $T > 0$.
+Although in this kind of system there is no first-order line ending in a finite temperature critical point like in water, we show that this ground state phase transition propagates to higher temperature, generating a density anomaly for fermions.

 Naturally, this pair approximation does not capture long range effects known to exist in the fixed density ground state phase diagram for this system, such as phase separation and superconductivity.
 The BEC superfluidity known to appear for very attractive values of $U$ is also not captured by this one dimensional approximation.
 Work to understand waterlike anomalies in these cases is underway.